 Apple released early details regarding iOS 9 back in June at WWDC 2015.
 At its most recent event in September, the company finally revealed not only the release date for the new software, but also more information on key features.

 Apple said its intention with iOS 9 is to, “elevate the foundations, extend the battery life, and enhance security and performance.”
 All this will improve the user experience without compromising privacy, says Apple, and perhaps best of all, it’s using iOS 9 to take the iPad experience to the next level.
+And it does, for the most part.
+But there are many iOS 9 problems as well.

 Here’s everything you need to know about the new mobile operating system from Apple.